jrodl3r/ng-fire-universal/docs/01-Setup_Firebase.md

 # Setup Firebase
-To get up and running with role-based authentication and data security we'll add an admin to our Firebase project, along with the Cloud Firestore Database and Cloud Storage rules.
-Finally, we'll setup Firebase Performance Monitoring for insight on load times and other useful application metrics.
+To get up and running with role-based authentication and data security we'll add an admin to our Firebase project along with the Cloud Firestore Database and Cloud Storage rules.

 > [Complete the Quick Start](https://github.com/jrodl3r/ng-fire-universal/blob/master/dpcs/00-Quick_Start.md) » Then run `gcloud app browse` to verify the release.